-About 1 in 4 people with CML (25%) have no symptoms at all when they are diagnosed.
-Their CML is picked up on a routine blood test and many of their symptoms are likely to be caused by other illnesses.
-When symptoms occur they are usually mild at first and gradually get worse.
+Not everyone with CML will have symptoms when they are diagnosed.
+Their CML may have been picked up during a routine blood test.
+When symptoms do occur they are usually mild at first and gradually get worse.
+Symptoms include:

-As the numbers of abnormal white blood cells rises, you may pick up infections more easily.
+As the number of abnormal white blood cells rise, you may pick up infections more easily.
 This is because the abnormal white blood cells cannot fight off infection as well as healthy ones.

 CML can use up energy that your body would otherwise use or store.
 So you may lose weight, even if you think you are eating normally.

-If you have a very enlarged spleen, you may feel full more quickly than usual because the spleen is squashing your stomach.
+You might feel full more quickly than usual if you have a swollen spleen and it is squashing your stomach.
 This may make you eat less and lose weight.

 Some people have sudden onsets of a high temperature (fever) and sweating.
 This can occur more often at night.